Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 Why Sleeping on an Incline Matters More Than You Think

 When you’re lying flat, gravity isn’t doing you any favors.
 By slightly elevating your upper body, you take pressure off your stomach and lungs—which can mean less reflux, clearer airways, and better blood flow.
-Even just a small 6- to 8-inch lift can make a surprisingly big difference in how you sleep.
+Even a small 6–8 inch lift can make a noticeable difference in how you sleep.

-For a deeper dive into the benefits, check out our Inclined Bed Therapy Benefits Guide.
+Want a deeper dive into the science and user experiences?
+Explore our Inclined Bed Therapy Benefits Guide.

 How Inclined Sleep Helps With Reflux and Breathing